 Captain Fantastic is sweetly hilarious and heartbreakingly moving.
-Immensely gorgeous to look at and infinitely enthralling in its scope, it is the living embodiment of free spirit and making peace with ourselves
+Immensely gorgeous to look at and infinitely enthralling in its scope, it is the living embodiment of free spirit and making peace with ourselves.

-The sense of constant paranoia, mistrust, plentiful obscure visions and the convoluted line between dreams and reality, Jacob’s Ladder rolls these oddballs into a joint of weird hallucinatory power, one which messes with your brains the more you think about it.
+The sense of constant paranoia, mistrust, plentiful obscure visions, and the convoluted line between dreams and reality, Jacob’s Ladder rolls these oddballs into a joint of weird hallucinatory power, one which messes with your brains the more you think about it.

 It was the wet dream of Tyler Durden to see the economic structures broken down to nothingness, to see the world plunge into a state of financial chaos.
 It happened in 2008 and Inside Job never holds back into detailing the fundamental faults that made the reality look even stranger than fiction.
-Shocking in equal parts as it is distressing, Financial Crisis of 2008 is a reminder that people at top of the corporate chain are mere humans, capable of debauchery, frauds, greed and may contain deep rooted flaws.
+Shocking in equal parts as it is distressing, the Financial Crisis of 2008 is a reminder that people at top of the corporate chain are mere humans, capable of debauchery, frauds, greed, and may contain deep rooted flaws.

-Vicious, important and an absolute eye opener to the malevolent practices of mammoth Investment Banks at that juncture, Inside Job is a sincere attempt to capture culprits on screen in the aftermath of the meltdown of global proportions.
+Vicious, important, and an absolute eye-opener to the malevolent practices of mammoth Investment Banks at that juncture, Inside Job is a sincere attempt to capture culprits on screen in the aftermath of the meltdown of global proportions.

 For once, let us peel off our masks and be savages.
 Let us all fall from grace and become barbaric.
 Or shred each and every iota of decency and let wilderness rule.
 Let us wear the proverbial crown of thorns and succumb to carnal pleasures.
 Let’s prove to this race that divisions of society into classes is the singular most tragic misstep of human conscience.

 The intriguing premise is built to shock but what surprises one is its ability to eventually mesmerize by gruesome satire.
-Cheap Thrills made me flinch, wince, smirk and eventually marvel in cognizance of this dark allegory.
+Cheap Thrills made me flinch, wince, smirk, and eventually marvel in cognizance of this dark allegory.

-Also Read: 10 Films To Watch If You Loved Dunkirk
+Similar to Fight Club: 10 Films To Watch If You Loved Dunkirk

 High white collared salesman, a force to keep the organizational machine oiled and running, shiny from the outside and crumbling from the inside, Glengarry Glen Ross is a rather civilized (read different) take on capitalist culture that has engulfed the generations.

-4. NIGHTCRAWLER
+4. Nightcrawler

 Just like Fight Club, Nightcrawler takes a mighty swing at the television industry and the blind consumerism that plagues the audiences.
-With a bravura performance from Jack Gyllenhall, Dan Gilroy has hit the ball out of the park in this searing acidic tale of success, greed and fanaticism above morality.
+With a bravura performance from Jack Gyllenhall, Dan Gilroy has hit the ball out of the park in this searing acidic tale of success, greed, and fanaticism above morality.
 It’s visceral, bold, hard-hitting and one of the meanest satire on modern media since Network.

 When it comes down to dismantling established regimes and giving control of government back to the people, then look no further more, V for Vendetta is the epitome of such treasures hidden inside its socio-political heart.

 With an almost mythical protagonist spawning a series of masks for whistle-blowers, an evil empire as big as today’s most corrupted democracy and the continuous quest for freedom against insurmountable odds make V for Vendetta an astounding cultural phenomenon that refuses to age.
-It’s emotional impact is more timely now than ever as it lays waste to all the cliches with a red anguished rose on their graves.
+Its emotional impact is more timely now than ever as it lays waste to all the cliches with a red anguished rose on their graves.